TableMateio/searchiqs-cleaner-safari-extension/README.md

 # SearchIQS Cleaner - Safari Extension

-A Safari extension that automatically removes unwanted dialog boxes and overlays from www.searchiqs.com for a cleaner browsing experience, and restores normal right-click functionality.
+A Safari extension that automatically removes unwanted dialog boxes and overlays from www.searchiqs.com for a cleaner browsing experience, restores normal right-click functionality, and enables disabled form fields.

 ## What It Does